sodascience/workshop_ossc/hands_on/super.md

 ## Running the array job - `15 minutes`
 1. Open the file [`05_array_job.sh`](../05_array_job.sh).
 What does this file do?
 How much time is scheduled for this job?
+2. Change the email address in the script to your own email
-2. (OPTIONAL) Change the job so that it runs on the scratch folder.
+3. (OPTIONAL) Change the job so that it runs on the scratch folder.
-3. Upload the whole folder to the supercomputer using the skills you acquired this morning.
+4. Upload the whole folder to the supercomputer using the skills you acquired this morning.
-4. Move to the just uploaded project folder using `cd`
+5. Move to the just uploaded project folder using `cd`
-5. Run the first three jobs on the supercomputer using the SLURM array notation:
+6. Run the first three jobs on the supercomputer using the SLURM array notation:
     ```
     sbatch -a 1-3 05_array_job.sh
     ```